scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute
 - **Damage Type:** Fire

 Cause up to 2 creatures you can see in range to burst into flames.
-Targets makes a Dexterity save vs your spellcasting, on a fail they ignite in flames.
+Targets makes a Dexterity save against your spellcasting, on a fail they ignite in flames.
 At the start of their turn they take 1 wound.
 On their turn they may spend 5 AP rolling on the ground to extinguish the fire, leaving them prone.

 Add a target for every level above 2nd.